ember-cli/eslint-plugin-ember/docs/rules/no-decorators-before-export.md

 # ember/no-decorators-before-export

+💼 This rule is enabled in the ✅ `recommended` [config](https://github.com/ember-cli/eslint-plugin-ember#-configurations).

+🔧 This rule is automatically fixable by the [`--fix` CLI option](https://eslint.org/docs/latest/user-guide/command-line-interface#--fix).

 <!-- end auto-generated rule header -->

 It makes code more readable if the model has the same name as a subject.